Northern Youths write Osinbajo, beg him to allow Igbo go with Biafra - Nigeria Today

 Northern Youths write Osinbajo, beg him to allow Igbo go with Biafra

-The Coalition of Northern Youths have written a letter to the Acting President, Yemi Osinbajo, begging him to allow Ndigbo to go and have their Biafra Republic.
+Members of a group, Coalition of Northern Youths, have written a letter to the Acting President, Yemi Osinbajo, begging him to allow Ndigbo to go and have their Biafra Republic.

 The group said though they laud the peace and conflict resolution moves being done by the Acting President, they however doubt the efficacy of it in bringing a lasting solution to the problem in question rocking the nation at present.